Costa Concordia

 On 13 January 2012 at 21:45, Costa Concordia struck a rock in the Tyrrhenian Sea just off the eastern shore of Isola del Giglio.
-This tore open a 53 m gash on the port side of her hull, which soon flooded parts of the engine room, cutting power from the engines and ship services.
-As water flooded in and the ship listed, she drifted back towards the island and grounded near shore, then rolled onto her starboard side, lying in an unsteady position on a rocky underwater ledge.
+This tore open a 53 m gash on the port side of her hull, which soon flooded parts of the engine room, cutting off power from the engines and ship services.
+As water flooded in, the ship listed as she drifted back towards the island and grounded near shore, then rolled onto her starboard side, lying in an unsteady position on a rocky underwater ledge.

 The evacuation of Costa Concordia took over six hours, and of the 3,229 passengers and 1,023 crew known to have been aboard, 32 died.
 Francesco Schettino, the ship's captain at that time, was tried and found guilty of manslaughter, causing a maritime accident, and abandoning his ship.
+He was sentenced to sixteen years in prison in 2015.
 The wreck was salvaged three years after the incident and then towed to the port of Genoa, where she was scrapped.